aselshim/aselshim.github.io/philosophy/philosophy.md

 ---
 layout: page
-title: Engineering
+title: Philosophy
+permalink: /philosophy/
 ---

-Links to all Engineering, mathematics and science blogposts.
+> The unexamined life is not worth living.
+> -Plato

+Here are links to all blogposts related to my philosophy of life.

 {% for category in site.categories %}
-  {% if category[0] == "engineering" %}
+  {% if category[0] == "philosophy" %}

   <ul>
     {% for post in category[1] %}